sco1/zwom/README.md

 ```

 ## The ZWO File Specification
 The primary purpose of this package is to provide a simple, human-readable format for constructing Zwift workouts that can be used to generate the actual workout XML.
+Let's call it a `*.zwom` file, or ZWOM.

 ZWO files are parsed using a [Parsimonious](https://github.com/erikrose/parsimonious) grammar, as specified below:
 <!-- [[[cog